StepheeGee/reading-notes/201/class-05.md

 ### Provide an example of when the figure element would be useful in an HTML document.

-**Example of when the figure element is useful:** The `<figure>` element is commonly used to group together an image and its caption.
+**Example of when the figure element is useful:** The `<figure>` element is used to group together an image and its caption.
 For instance, if you have an article about famous landmarks, you can use `<figure>` to wrap an image of the Eiffel Tower and a `<figcaption>` element to provide a caption like "The Eiffel Tower in Paris, France."
 This aids in structuring content and makes it semantically meaningful.

 ### Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.